MarcusGrum/AI-Lab/Readme.md

-# Welcome to the AILab
+# Welcome to the AI-Lab Repository

-This repository supports the standardized node configuration, so that laboratory components work in harmony.
+This repository supports the standardized node configuration, so that Artificial-Intelligence-(AI)-laboratory components work in harmony.

 The lab configuration tool was originally developed by Dr.-Ing.
 Marcus Grum.